 The key concern is \$12M in 'backlog' works.
-244km of urban and rural sealed roads need resealing (and associated works) to avoid premature failure of the road pavements, which costs 8-9 times as much to fix ('a stitch in time saves nine').
+244km of urban and rural sealed roads need resealing (and associated works) to avoid premature failure of the road pavements, which costs 8-9 times as much to fix.

 The Strategic Asset Management Plan details these and other issues.